Green roof: Sweden

 What is claimed to be the world's first green roof botanical garden was set up in Augustenborg, Malmö in May 1999.
 The International Green Roof Institute (IGRI) opened to the public in April 2001 as a research station and educational facility.
 (It has since been renamed the Scandinavian Green Roof Institute (SGRI), in view of the increasing number of similar organisations around the world.)
 Green roofs are well-established in Malmö: the Augustenborg housing development near the SGRI botanical garden incorporates green roofs and extensive landscaping of streams, ponds, and soak-ways between the buildings to deal with storm water run-off.
+The Augustenborg's Botanical Roof Garden is no longer open to visitors and the Scandinavian green roof institute is since mid 2025 no longer operational.
+Some of the work for promoting green roofs in Sweden is now carried on by the Scandinavian green infrastructure association, a NGO linked to the former institute.

 The new Bo01 urban residential development (in the Västra Hamnen (Western Harbour) close to the foot of the Turning Torso office and apartment block, designed by Santiago Calatrava) is built on the site of old shipyards and industrial areas, and incorporates many green roofs.

 In 2012, the shopping mall Emporia with its 27000 m2 roof garden, was opened.
 The size of the roof garden is approximately equivalent to 4 soccer fields, which makes it one of the biggest green roof parks in Europe that is accessible to the public.